caserzer/letsencrypt-win-simple/README.md

 See the [Application Settings](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/Application-Settings) page on the wiki for settings such as how to change the location where certificates are stored, how they're generated, and how often they are renewed among other settings.

-# Support

-If you run into trouble please open an issue at https://github.com/Lone-Coder/letsencrypt-win-simple/issues

-Please check to see if your issue is covered in the [Wiki](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki) before you create a new issue.

-If you ran the app and you got an error when it tried to Authorize your site take a look [here](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config).

-# Web.Config Pull Requests

-If you submit a pull request that changes the included web.config file and it does not work on stock IIS 7.5 +, it will not be merged in.
-Instead add a section to the [WIki page](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config) with your changes.